 Limitations of both genotypic and phenotypic assays include lack of uniform quality assurance testing for all available assays, relatively high cost, and insensitivity to minor viral species.
-Drug-resistant viruses that constitute less than 10% to 20% of the circulating virus population will probably not be detected by commercially available assays.
-This limitation is important to note because a wild-type virus often re-emerges as the predominant population in the plasma after drugs that exert selective pressure on drug-resistant populations are discontinued.
-As a consequence, the proportion of virus with resistance mutations decreases to below the 10% to 20% threshold.12-14 In the case of some drugs, this reversion to predominantly wild-type virus can occur in the first 4 to 6 weeks after the drugs are discontinued.
-Prospective clinical studies have shown that despite this plasma reversion, re-initiation of the same ARV agents (or those sharing similar resistance pathways) is usually associated with early drug failure, and that the virus present at failure is derived from previously archived resistant virus.15 Therefore, resistance testing is most valuable when performed while a person is taking ARV drugs or, if that is not possible, then within 4 weeks after discontinuing therapy (AII).
-Because resistant virus may persist longer in the plasma of some patients, resistance testing done 4 to 6 weeks after discontinuation of drugs may still detect mutations.
+Drug-resistant viruses that constitute <10% to 20% of the circulating virus population will probably not be detected by commercially available assays.
+This limitation is important to note because a wild-type virus often re-emerges as the predominant population in the plasma after discontinuation of drugs that exert selective pressure on drugresistant populations.
+As a consequence, the proportion of virus with resistance mutations can decrease to below the 10% to 20% threshold.12-14 In the case of some drugs, this reversion to predominantly wild-type virus can occur in the first 4 to 6 weeks after the drugs are discontinued.
+Prospective clinical studies have shown that despite this plasma reversion, re-initiation of the same ARV agents (or those sharing similar resistance pathways) is usually associated with early drug failure, and that the virus present at failure is derived from previously archived resistant virus.15 Therefore, resistance testing is most valuable when performed while a person experiencing virologic failure is still taking ARV drugs or, if that is not possible, Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV then within 4 weeks after discontinuing therapy (AII).
+Because resistant viruses may persist longer in the plasma of some patients, resistance testing that is done 4 to 6 weeks after discontinuation of drugs or later may still detect mutations and provide useful information to guide therapy (CIII).
 However, the absence of detectable resistance in such patients must be interpreted with caution when designing subsequent ARV regimens.
+Importantly, in addition to considering prior antiretroviral therapy (ART) history, prior genotypic-or phenotypic-resistance test results should be obtained from old records when possible.
+Because the most current drug-resistance test may not be able to detect resistance mutations that were previously detected, these prior test results are clinically important and should be used when designing a new regimen (AIII).